British Museum Artist Brings Surrealist Painting to Mumbai — For the First Time

 Opening: 30 April 2026, 5:00 pm onwards | On View: 30 April – 17 May 2026 | Soho House Mumbai, Juhu Beach

-As surrealism dominates the global art conversation, Meso Ventures brings British Museum-collected painter Jessie Makinson to India for the first time — alongside three painters whose practices weave myth, ritual, and ancestral memory through colour.
+As surrealism dominates the global art conversation, Meso Ventures, in partnership with Soho House Mumbai, brings British Museum-collected painter Jessie Makinson to India for the first time — alongside Parnika Mittal, and Mary Pye, whose practices collectively weave myth, ritual, and ancestral memory through colour.
 The Mythologies of Colour opens 30 April 2026 at Soho House Mumbai, with works on view through 17 May 2026.

 Framed by the shifting light of Juhu Beach and the vast horizon of the Arabian Sea, the exhibition unites the distinct painterly voices of Jessie Makinson (b.
-1985, London), Mohini Kaur (b.
-1994, London/Pune), Parnika Mittal (b.
+1985, London), Parnika Mittal (b.
 1993, Delhi/London), and Mary Pye (b.
 2001, London).
-Across four practices, colour becomes a means of articulating what resists fixed form — the felt, the remembered, and the imagined.
+Across those practices, colour becomes a means of articulating what resists fixed form — the felt, the remembered, and the imagined.
+The exhibition finds a fitting home in Soho House Mumbai — an 11-storey townhouse opened in 2018, inspired by the city's creative heritage, with interiors shaped by locally sourced furniture, Indian antiques, and block-printed fabrics from Rajasthan.

 The Mythologies of Colour explores colour not merely as visual phenomenon but as a language — one capable of holding the weight of cultural inheritance, personal displacement, ancestral memory, and spiritual inquiry.
-The exhibition positions these four painters in dialogue, tracing the overlapping and divergent ways in which colour is used to give form to experience that exceeds language.
+The exhibition positions these four painters in dialogue, tracing the overlapping and divergent ways in which colour is used to give form to experience that exceeds language — set within Soho House Mumbai whose own permanent collection of over 200 works, 85 per cent by artists of Indian descent or based in India, reflects the same commitment to cultural rootedness.

 About the Artists